Your phone in the mountains: 5 apps you must install before you set off

 A smartphone in the mountains isn’t just a camera for taking selfies for Instagram.
 It’s your command centre.
 But on one condition: that you have the right software on it.

-Many hikers make the classic mistake – they set off on a trail using Google Maps.
-In the city, Google is king, but in the mountains it often fails to show trails, gives inaccurate walking times and leads you “shortcuts” across cliffs.
-Want to hike safely and comfortably?
-Here’s a “Starter Pack” of apps I never leave Zakopane without.
+Many hikers (especially beginners) make the classic mistake — they set off on a trail exclusively with Google Maps enabled.
+In the city, Google is king, but in the mountains it often doesn’t show trails at all, drastically misrepresents walking times and often tries to lead you “shortcuts” through steep cliffs.
+Want to hike safely and comfortably and with a calm head?
+Here’s a mountain “Starter Pack” of apps that I simply won’t head out from Zakopane without.

 1. Tourist Map – Your personal guide